ipab-slmc/exotica/exotica/doc/Initialisation.rst

 **************
-Initialisation
+initialization
 **************

-Now we have installed and set up EXOTica, we can now look at solving motion plans.
+Now we have installed and set up EXOTica, we begin looking at solving motion plans.
-To do this, we must first initialise the solver.
-EXOTica can be added to a new or existing project;
+To do this, we must first initialize our problems and solvers.
-here we will start with a new project.
+EXOTica can be added to a new or existing project; here we will start with a new project.

-Two primary steps need to be fulfilled when using EXOTica:
-Initialisation and Usage.
-Initialisation is required to set up the problem and the solver.
-The usage is where the problem is solved and the resulting motion plan is used/processed.
+Two primary steps need to be fulfilled when using EXOTica: initialization and Usage. initialization is required to set up the problem and the solver.
+The usage is where the problem is solved.

-The solving and usage of EXOTica is taken care of in your python or cpp code you can initialise your problem here too, or this can be done via a separate XML file.
+The solving and usage of EXOTica is taken care of in your python or cpp code.
+You can initialize your problem here too, or this can be done via a separate XML file.
 XML tends to be preferred, as it keeps your code clean and can be changed more easily.
-We will look at how to achieve each of these in the next section, but first take note of where the initialisers are stored.
+We will look at how to achieve each of these in the next section, but first take note of where the initializers are stored.

-Initialisation options for all problems and solvers can be found in the source code in the following locations:
+initialization options for all problems and solvers can be found in the source code in the following locations:

 ::